-On this page you can download the corporate documents of CANEGROWERS, including recent Annual Reports and the a selection of grower publications.
+On this page you can download the corporate documents of CANEGROWERS, including recent Annual Reports and a selection of grower publications.

 The CANEGROWERS Constitution is a system of fundamental principles that prescribe the nature, functions, and limits of the organisations functions.
 It clearly specifies the objects and powers of the company and prescribes the structure of the organisation

 2013 Road Safety Operating Manual for Sugarcane Haulage Trucks Using Flotation Tyres

 This industry guideline includes information relevant to the use of High Flotation Tyres (HFTs) by trucks in the sugarcane industry.
 This guideline includes the Class Permit No. 504- TH- 12.Specific information in this guideline includes:

 - Braking performance

 2013 Guidelines for Loading of Sugar Industry Cane Haulage Units for Travel on Public Roads